18F/transformation-research/preliminary-report.md

 While we’ve identified significant controllable factors in digital transformation work, we still have many questions to pursue:

-* How much of an organization needs to be transformed before the new way is seen as the way?
+* How much of an organization needs to be transformed before the new way is seen as _the_ way?

 * What does “autonomy” for staff look like within government?
 (Signals that are accepted within the tech industry, such as remote work and flexible hours, are not necessarily the same in public service.)

 * Are failed initial releases sometimes a good thing in the long run?
 They can be effective drivers of attention, but they are definitely embarrassing.
 How can we capture what worked without replicating what didn’t?

 * Can Software Development Life Cycle documents (SDLCs) and similar agency-specific governance documentation be rewritten in such a way that they will be effective in 2016 without being automatically outdated in 10 years?

 * How big an administrative lift is it to transition-proof changes by formalizing policies that originally start out as exceptions in support of small experiments?

 * What are successful approaches for addressing significant technical debt?
 How do you begin, and how do you know when you finish?

 ## Next steps

 We’re planning to share this preliminary report with our research participants and colleagues at 18F to gather their initial reactions and feedback.

 In the next phase of research, we plan to continue with cluster recruiting and interviews with the goal of developing a thorough report for public distribution.
 We want to include more primary evidence, quotes, and stories to document and elaborate on our findings.
-We intend to address any gaps uncovered in initial review, check and re-validate the hypotheses we’ve shared here, and most importantly, dig deeper for concrete practices that we can recommend broadly.
-How have agencies gotten past the obstacle of extreme technical debt?
-Which types of communities of practice do the most to boost staff skill and autonomy?
-What support signals from leaders are most important?
+We intend to address any gaps uncovered in initial review, check and re-validate the hypotheses we’ve shared here, and most importantly, dig deeper for concrete practices that we can recommend broadly. _How_ have agencies gotten past the obstacle of extreme technical debt? _Which_ types of communities of practice do the most to boost staff skill and autonomy? _What_ support signals from leaders are most important?

-Along with a full research report, we’re planning to translate our findings into a pithy, actional web resource or playbook to support agencies in executing this critical work.
+Along with a full research report, we’re planning to translate our findings into a pithy, actionable web resource or playbook to support agencies in executing this critical work.
 We’re planning to share the report and web resource in a post on the 18F blog and promote the work we’re doing with other transformation teams and working groups in government.

 ## In conclusion